Migrant boy found wandering alone in Texas had been deported and kidnapped

 Thirty-three percent of families who crossed the border last month were expelled to Mexico, according to CBP statistics.

-Under Title 42, though, which began under Trump and continues under Biden, asylum seekers are once again in the same desperate situation.
+Under Title 42, though, which began under President Donald Trump and continues under Biden, asylum seekers are again in the same desperate situation.
 It’s unclear how many of them have been kidnapped.

 “The Biden administration is winding down one of the Trump administration’s most notorious policies but at the same time it is expelling other asylum seekers back to the very same dangers, attacks and kidnappings through its continued use of the Trump administration’s Title 42 policy to evade U.S. refugee law,” Eleanor Acer, senior director of refugee protection at Human Rights First, said in a statement.

 López Ocampo reported from Managua, Nicaragua.
+Nick Miroff in Washington contributed to this article.

 Read more: